nrf-rs/nrf-hal/examples/ecb-demo/README.md

-# AES electronic codebook mode encryption demo - Encryption
+# ECB encryption demo

-Blocking 128-bit AES encryption of 16 bytes of data using a 16 byte key.
+The AES electronic codebook mode (ECB) demo demonstrates a blocking 128-bit AES encryption of 16 bytes of data using a 16 byte key.
 Encryption only, no decryption.

 ## How to run